yqx7150/SPDecolor/README.md

 % Copyright 2017, Department of Electronic Information Engineering, Nanchang University.
 % The current version is not optimized.

-%SPDecolor - contrast preserving color to gray by Semi-Parametric optimization
+% SPDecolor - contrast preserving color to gray by Semi-Parametric optimization
 % S = SPDecolor(Im, sigma)
 % @Im : Input image (double), only color images are acceptable.
 % @sigma : Controlling parameter defined in [1].
 5e-3 by default.